 Get yourself a cloth and wipe away any dust from the inside of your cupboards and your countertops.
 Then get a bottle of surface cleaner, preferably something antibacterial, and spritz those surfaces – don’t be afraid to get into those nooks and crannies.

 Step three: let’s talk tubs (and showers)

 Soap and shampoo can build up over time and play havoc with the plughole in your shower.
 This can be a real pain, so it’s probably time to break out the plughole unblocker.
 Whatever your preferred method, it’s important that you do this step to keep the water draining freely from your tub/shower.
-After this, get on with a good old tub scrub ‒ get yourself a sponge and give that grime what for!
+After this, get on with a good old tub scrub ‒ arm yourself with a sponge and give that grime what for.

 Step four: mirror, mirror on the wall

 Splashes of toothpaste and fingerprints, begone!
 Get yourself a window or mirror cleaning spray and a cloth, and get to work.
 You’re blazing through this – you’re almost done!

 Step five: a job you can ‘sink’ your teeth into